 The Capitol Region Natural Hazard Mitigation Plan was first adopted in 2008 and was updated in 2014 and 2019.
 The documents below describe the plan update process for the 2019-2024 Plan.

 Meetings were held in each community with municipal staff and other local stakeholders.
-Three regional workshops were also held.
-Presentation materials from the regional workshops are available below:
+Three regional workshops were also held:

-Public input helped inform the plan update.
-We held six public workshops throughout the region in May 2018 and distributed an online survey to describe the plan update process and gather public opinions about the impact of natural disasters on local communities.
-Two public meetings on the draft plan were held in November, 2018.
+Public input was also used to inform the plan update.
+Six public workshops were held throughout the region in May 2018 and an online survey gathered public opinions about the impact of natural disasters on local communities.
+Additionally, two public meetings on the draft plan were held in November, 2018.

 You can find out more about natural hazards mitigation planning at: